DFE-Digital/bat-design-history/app/mission-patches.md

 ## Claim funding for mentor training

-The mascot for Claim funding for mentor training is an orangutan called XXXX.
-We chose an orangutan because XXX.
+Claim funding for mentor training is a new service in private beta.
+The service aims to make it easy for schools to claim payment for the time their ITT mentors undertook training.
+Our team mascot is the wise Orangutan.
+ITT mentors are also wise and work to support and guide trainee teachers.
+These mentors will become wiser through high-quality training funded by the new service.

 {{ appGallery({
   items: [{
-    text: "Claim funding for mentor training private beta",
+    text: "Claim funding for mentor training private beta May 2024",
-    caption: "XXX XXX XXX"
-  }]
+    caption: "This patch celebrates the launch of the private beta for claim funding for mentor training in May 2024" }]
 }) }}